suletetes/ledgerloop/README.md

 Group expense ledger.
 Shared balances stay correct even when people in different cities write at the same time.

-Built for the H0 Hackathon — AWS + Vercel.
-Deadline: June 30, 2026.
+Built for the H0 Hackathon  AWS + Vercel.

 Live: [ledgerloop-delta.vercel.app](https://ledgerloop-delta.vercel.app)

-> "We didn't pick Aurora PostgreSQL because it's fashionable.
-We picked it because a group ledger has a math invariant — balances across a closed group must sum to zero — and serializable isolation makes violating that invariant impossible to ignore.
-The database aborts the conflicting write and forces a retry.
-No silent corruption."

 ---

 ## What it does

 LedgerLoop tracks shared expenses, figures out who owes what, and lets members settle up.
-Three friends across three continents add an expense at the same second — both writes land correctly, balances stay exact.
+Three friends across three continents add an expense at the same second  both writes land correctly, balances stay exact.

 What's in scope: expense splitting (equal, percentage, or exact amounts), debt simplification, settlement recording, and concurrency safety.
-Remainders are distributed deterministically — ₦1,000 ÷ 3 is 334 + 333 + 333, never 999.
+Remainders are distributed deterministically  ₦1,000 ÷ 3 is 334 + 333 + 333, never 999.

 What's not: moving real money.
 This tracks and simplifies debt only.